 • Household help (maid service, 2x/week): $150-200

 This means a comfortable retirement can be achieved for approximately $1,500-2,500 per month for a couple—roughly half of what you’d need in the United States.
 As of 2024, you can live in the DR around perfect island vibes for just $480 a month at the lower end of the spectrum, though most retirees choose to live more comfortably with a moderate budget.
+The average cost of a one-bedroom apartment in a city center in the U.S. is $1,376, while in the Dominican Republic it costs around $400.

 The DR Real Estate Market: A Golden Opportunity